mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 This respect for authority extends to the worship of ancestors.
-They are not gods in the usual sense but a combination of cultural heroes and paragons of how a K’kree should live their life.
+They are not gods in the usual sense but a combination of cultural heroes and paragons of how a K'kree should live their life.
 The ancestors showed the present generation how to live and struggled against great odds to ensure the survival of the species.
-This is true throughout all of K’kree history – most families have favored ancestors they particularly venerate but respect all those who came before, right back to the dawn of K’kree civilization.
+This is true throughout all of K'kree history – most families have favored ancestors they particularly venerate but respect all those who came before, right back to the dawn of K'kree civilization.

-This mentality is in part due to the status of K’kree as prey animals.
+This mentality is in part due to the status of K'kree as prey animals.
 Most intelligent species are predators to at least some extent and have deep-rooted instincts that tell them they can dominate other creatures.
-The K’kree think prey-if-we-let-ourselves-be-prey and are constantly mindful that if they fail to impose their will on the universe they will once again become food for G’naak.
+The K'kree think prey-if-we-let-ourselves-be-prey and are constantly mindful that if they fail to impose their will on the universe they will once again become food for G'naak.

-K’kree responses to problems are thus often rather extreme.
+K'kree responses to problems are thus often rather extreme.
 Once a threat crosses the threshold to become significant then it must be stomped out of existence;
 there is no middle ground.
-An intelligent predator tends to think – at an instinctive level – in terms of ‘not hungry right now, no need to do anything until I am’ whereas the K’kree mindset is more like ‘that thing will kill me and eat me when it gets hungry, which will happen sooner or later’.
-This refusal-of-prey-status mindset was one of the fundamental changes the K’kree underwent, and drives their response to almost every situation.
+An intelligent predator tends to think – at an instinctive level – in terms of 'not hungry right now, no need to do anything until I am' whereas the K'kree mindset is more like 'that thing will kill me and eat me when it gets hungry, which will happen sooner or later'.
+This refusal-of-prey-status mindset was one of the fundamental changes the K'kree underwent, and drives their response to almost every situation.

-K’kree are highly social and cannot function without the proximity of their kind.
+K'kree are highly social and cannot function without the proximity of their kind.
 They display great hospitality to strangers, providing those strangers are considered friendly.
-Other K’kree almost always fall into this category, as do some other species.
+Other K'kree almost always fall into this category, as do some other species.
 Their property is subject to an unusual system of family ownership